just-buildsystem/justbuild/share/man/just-serve-config.5.md

  - The value for the key *`"logging"`* is a JSON object specifying logging options.
    For subkey *`"files"`* the value is a list of strings specifying one or more local log files to use.
-The files will store the information printed on stderr, along with the thread id and timestamp when the output has been generated.
    For subkey *`"limit"`* the value is an integer setting the default for the log limit.
+   For subkey *`"restrict stderr limit"`* the value is an integer setting a restriction for the log on stderr.
    For subkey *`"plain"`* the value is a flag.
 If set, do not use ANSI escape sequences to highlight messages.
    For subkey *`"append"`* the value is a flag.
 If set, append messages to log